CKay9/cofi/README.md

 ### Settings
 You can customize your editor preference in the settings menu or directly edit the settings file.
 If no custom editor is set, cofi will use your `$EDITOR` environment variable or default to `nano`.

+## Troubleshooting

+### Command Not Found
+If you get a "command not found" error after installation, make sure:
+- The binary exists in the location you copied it to
+- The location is in your PATH
+- The binary has executable permissions (`chmod +x`)

+### Build Errors on Linux
+If you encounter build errors related to missing C headers, make sure you have the necessary development packages installed:
+- Arch Linux: `sudo pacman -S glibc base-devel`
+- Ubuntu/Debian: `sudo apt install build-essential`

 ## Contributing
 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.